wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MultiRegionDeployments.md

-Here is my template for the nl-ams region when I am deploying a primary domain to gb-lon and a secondary domain to nl-ams under linode
+Here is my template for the nl-ams region when I am deploying a primary region of gb-lon and a secondary domain to nl-ams under linode

 >     ###############################################################################################